bji219/Smart_Assistant/README.md

 ## Workflow and Main Execution
 ### Record speech --> Speech to text --> Text to ChatGPT --> Text to Voice --> Play audio

-Notice that these are custom functions (just importing the functions from the other py files.
+Notice that these are custom functions (just importing the functions from the other py files).
 ```python
 def main():